SamratAdh/koalacm/README.md

 ## Future Improvements

 - Integration with Let's Encrypt for CA-signed certificates.
-- Enhanced user interface and error handling.
 - Additional security features and certificate options.
+- Styling and feedback:
+   - The application has a clean and responsive user interface.
+   - Success and error messages are displayed to provide feedback on the certificate generation process.